-If you need College or Seminary credit for a first year Biblical Hebrew course you could take it by distance learning from Briercrest College and Seminary where I work.
+If you need college or seminary credit for a first year Biblical Hebrew course you could take it by distance education from Briercrest Continuing & Distance Education where I work.

 The Briercrest Distance Learning Hebrew courses are based on the lectures found on this web site (used by special permission.)
 In fact, if you study these lectures, learn the vocabulary and paradigms (as outlined in the lectures) and complete the readings in chapters 41 - 54 of Allen Ross's Introducing Biblical Hebrew, you will have basically completed the two courses that make up first year Hebrew.
 Between this web site and Ross's textbook you could do all that and then when you are ready enroll in the DL courses to get the credit, if this is something you need.
 It would take the stress out of studying by someone else's timeline. :)